iterateccvoelker/Sequential-Learning-for-AAB-discovery/README.md

 # Sequential-Learning-for-AAB-discovery with Matlab

 ## Description and requirements
 This script runs Sequential Learning (SL) algorithms for materials discovery.
-To execute simply download all files in the same file directory and execute with matlab.
+To execute simply download all files in the same file directory and execute 'SL_script.m' with matlab.
 This script has been created on Matlab Version: 9.9.0.1592791 (R2020b) Update 5.
 It requires the Statistics and Machine Learning Toolbox (Version 12.0).
 Older versions may be supported.

 ## Purpose
 The purpose of this code is to make the results described in the work entitled "Sequential learning to accelerate discovery of alkali-activated binders" reproducible.
 Therefore, the underlying data is provided, too (AAC_data_Publish.xlsx).
 The script can be applied to other datasets if the data import is adjusted accordingly.